Alejandro2004programs/RockPaperScissors/README.md

 # RockPaperScissors

-For now, this will be a rock, paper, scissors game played entirely on the console
+This is a rock paper scissors game.
+Scores are also displayed on the console for easier visibility.